yalihart/homebridge-red-alert/README.md

 ## ⚙️ Configuration

 Edit your Homebridge `config.json` and add an accessory of type `RedAlert`.
-Below is a **sample configuration** that demonstrates all features:
+Below is a **comprehensive configuration** that demonstrates all features:

 ```json
 {